mzakhidov/mzakhidov/README.md

 - 👋 Hi there, I’m Miraziz Zakhidov
-- 👀 I’m interested in learning more about generative AI, LLMs, agentic AIs, etc.
+- 👀 I’m obsessed with learning about gen AI, LLMs, agentic AIs, etc.
-- 🌱 I’m currently enhancing my skill-set on data analytics, AI, AI product management.
+- 🌱 I’m currently enhancing my skill-set on AI, LLMs, and AI product development & management.
 - 💞️ I’m looking to collaborate on interesting projects.
 - 📫 How to reach me @mzakhidov
 - 😄 Pronouns: he/him